-The DET Agreement anticipates that in the event monthly average prices fall below certain ranges and projections which indicate the permanence of such prices over time, the parties will meet to review cost and notional royalty/royalty structures to maintain the Agreement's viability and the equilibrium of the benefits between the parties.
+The DET Agreement anticipates that in the event monthly average prices fall below or rise above certain ranges and projections which indicate the permanence of such prices over time, the parties will meet to review cost and notional royalty/royalty structures to maintain the DET Agreement's viability and the equilibrium of the benefits between the parties.

-The DET Agreement also contains three early exit options exercisable by DET within 2022 (not exercised) and every three years thereafter only in the event of changes unforeseen at the time the Agreement was entered into.
-Amerigo has currently assessed the probabilities of DET exercising any of these early exit options as remote.
+The DET Agreement contains three early exit options exercisable by DET during 2021 (not exercised) and every three years after that only in the event of changes unforeseen at the time the Agreement was entered into.
+Amerigo has judged the probabilities of DET exercising any of these early exit options as remote.

-At December 31, 2022, the payable and/or accrual for DET notional copper royalties and DET molybdenum royalties, was \$16.8 million (2021: \$22.8 million).
+On December 31, 2023, the payable and/or accrual for DET notional copper royalties and DET molybdenum royalties, was \$17.1 million (2022: \$16.8 million).